Bike for Books -- Saturday, Sept. 30, 2017 Like us: "Bike4BooksNH"

 Yes, there is such a thing: All participants and volunteers are invited to a free lunch with pizza from Elvio’s Pizzeria, hot soup and home-made dessert, and freshly brewed free-trade coffee provided by Frontside Grind.

-The first 120 riders will receive a BPA-free bike bottle.
+The first 120 riders will receive a BPA-free event bike bottle.

-A benefit for the Library’s children’s room, the registration fee is $25 for individuals, $45 for couples, $55 for families (max.
+A benefit for the Library’s children’s room, the registration fee is $25 for individuals, $45 for couples, $60 for families (max.
 4), and $15 for students 16 and under.
 Registration forms may be picked up at the North Conway Public Library or downloaded here.
 Online registration is available at BikeReg.com.

 Instead of paying the registration fee, you can also raise money for the North Conway Library.
 Of course, the money raised should be at least as much as the applicable entry fee.
 Top fundraisers will get prizes!
-Fundraisers will also receive chances to win a 2-night stay at the Eastern Slope Inn!
 The more pledges raised, the greater the chances to win!
 Download your pledge form here.
 Collect cash, checks (made out to "NCPL"), or let friends donate online here.

 Day of the Event: where-when-what

 Registration on the day of the event and check-in will be held at the Whitaker Woods Homesite from 8 to 11 a.m.
 The WW Homesite is located less than 1 minute north of North Conway Village; on the right off Route 16, across from White Mountain Oil.

 Start time is anytime between 8 and 11 a.m. (your choice!) and the event will conclude by mid-afternoon (by 3 pm).

 Shorter routes are also available and can be done in an hour or two.